npg70/galbreath-old/galbraith-john-1809.md

 http://www.ralstongenealogy.com/number35kintmag.htm#start

-Note error in death.
-Says 1861 but should be 1881

 > Perhaps the most distinguished member of the family who remained
 > in Kintyre was John Galbraith (1809-1861) who was Provost of